 Conference Poster 2017

-Deadline for abstracts & panel proposals was January 31st, 2017.
-Update (3 February 2017) We are delighted to share that we received over 400 abstracts for the MARE Conference 2017 People & the Sea IX: Dealing with Maritime Mobilities.
+February 3rd, 2017: We are delighted to share that we received over 400 abstracts for the MARE Conference 2017 People & the Sea IX: Dealing with Maritime Mobilities.
 Due to the large amount of submissions, the deadline will not be extended.
 During the next weeks the abstracts/panels will be evaluated.
 We expect to announce the selection mid-March.
 We are looking forward to welcome you at this conference.

 Maritime activities – such as fishing, navigation, and cruise tourism – are characterised by movement and flow.
 Such mobility includes people and ships, but also things such as capital and information, not to forget the fluid ocean itself.
 It takes place within but also across and beyond national boundaries, often defying the orderly governance arrangements we have put in place.
 The 9th People and the Sea conference will explore the nature of maritime mobilities and the ways climate and environmental change, economic development and maritime activities are affecting their direction and volume.
 Topics to be addressed are: How are maritime mobilities linked and regulated?
 What are the distributional effects for different maritime activities, and coastal and port communities?
 How to design innovative governance arrangements that can foster sustainable maritime mobilities?